René Lammers: 2025

 Lammers continued in Spanish F4 for 2025, remaining with MP Motorsport.

+Formula Regional (2026–)

+Lammers moved up to Eurocup-3 in 2026, continuing with MP Motorsport.

+In September that year, Lammers also made an appearance in the Formula Regional European Championship with CL Motorsport, for a one-off round in Imola.

 Formula One

 In 2023, Lammers was crowned Scouting World Finals champion, and was offered a place in the Ferrari Driver Academy.
 However, he rejected Ferrari and made it clear he preferred to stay independent for as long as he is able to in his climb to Formula 1.

 Personal life

-His father is Jan Lammers, a former Formula One driver and winner of the 1988 24 Hours of Le Mans with Silk Cut Jaguar.
+Lammers' father is Jan Lammers, a former Formula One driver and winner of the 1988 24 Hours of Le Mans with Silk Cut Jaguar.
+Lammers' career is managed by two-time Formula One world champion Fernando Alonso, via his agency A14 Management.